codingFerryman/crypto_market_hierarchy_structure/README.md

 Or edit [data_download.sh](./data_download.sh) then execute it.

 Note: The downloader will concatenate the existing data with the incoming data.
 Existing entries with the same timestamps will be updated.

+## Changelog
+[06 December 2021] The code of coins are in the output files after [commit f72d222](https://github.com/codingFerryman/crypto_market_hierarchy_structure/tree/f72d2225edaabeeee33009772324624339e49b8b), data files downloaded before this commit can be upgraded by downloading any data (with the same coin and interval settings).